ipfs/ipfs-docs/docs/concepts/ipld.md

 ## IPLD and "The Merkle Forest"

 The heart of IPLD is to unify data models.
 Links can be traversed across data formats, opening endless possibilities.
-Imagine having an Ethereum contract referencing data on IPFS.
-Or having a torrent file link to Zcash.
+Imagine having an Ethereum contract referencing data on IPFS, or having a torrent file link to Zcash.
 Instead of having one large Merkle tree, as with Bitcoin and Ethereum, IPFS uses IPLD to unite the many Merkle trees into what is coined as the Merkle Forest. 🌳🌲🌴

 ## Further resources

-For some examples, you many want to check out the interactive ProtoSchool tutorial [P2P Data Links with Content Addressing](https://proto.school/#/basics/) or learn how to [resolve through IPLD graphs with the dag API](https://github.com/ipfs/js-ipfs/tree/master/examples/traverse-ipld-graphs).
+For some examples, you may want to check out the interactive ProtoSchool tutorial [P2P Data Links with Content Addressing](https://proto.school/#/basics/) or learn how to [resolve through IPLD graphs with the dag API](https://github.com/ipfs/js-ipfs/tree/master/examples/traverse-ipld-graphs).

 For more information, you may want to check out the [IPLD explorer](https://explore.ipld.io/) and Juan Benet's [Enter the Merkle Forest](https://www.youtube.com/watch?v=Bqs_LzBjQyk&t=2s).